DeepSourceCorp/cli/README.md

 ```
 This script will detect the operating system and architecture and puts deepsource binary in `./bin/deepsource`.

-## Configuration
+## Configuring DSN

-In order to use the `report` command of CLI which is used to report
-test-coverage reports, an environment variable named as `DEEPSOURCE_DSN` has to
+In order to report test-coverage to DeepSource using the `report` command, an environment variable named as `DEEPSOURCE_DSN` has to
 be set.
 It's value will be available under 'Settings' tab of the repository page.

 ## Usage